 Q: How many people attend the show?

 A: Since we don't charge admission or otherwise track attendance, it is difficult to tell.
-Based on shirt sales and educated guestimates, we figure that we top 150 attendees each year.
+Based on badges taken, shirt sales and educated guestimates, we figure that we top 400 attendees each year.

 Q: Do you have a map of the facility?

-A: See the "How much space" entry above for the hotel floor plan.
+A: We're working on them!
 We'll publish a table chart closer to the show date.